steebchen/specs/binaries/Readme.md

 | `rhel`         | CentOS              | 1.0.x, 1.1.y       | (tbd)     |

 ### Operating systems and versions

+This table shows which common operating systems are compatible with our pre-built binaries.

 | OS                  | Version                  | Build          | Status [?](#status-legend) | OpenSSL [[1]](#openssl) | Comment |
 | :------------------ | :----------------------- | :------------- | :------------------------: | :---------------------: | :------ |